hackclub/blot/README.md

 We think people deserve tools they can take ownership of.
 That's why we give away the source for free.

 Our projects at Hack Club have hundreds of teenage contributors from all over the world, if you want to learn how to program we invite you to jump in and start building tools used by thousands.

+You're also welcome to participate and use our tools if you aren't a teen (like making art or building your own blot).
+But our [online community](https://hackclub.com/slack) is for teens only.

 # Development